smcgdub/Math-This-Property/README.md

 ![Image of user inputs](images/readme_images/user_input_field.png)

-* The user only has several input fields to work with.
-The user input fields are coloured light yellow (#ffffe0 HEX) to differentiate them from the output fields.
+* The user has several input fields to work with.
+The user input fields are coloured light yellow (#ffffe0 HEX) to differentiate them from the output fields which are disabled so the user can not adjust them.

 #### **2.3 Action Buttons**